 - Some landowners or special corporate landholdings may require hunters to be bowhunter-education certified before hunting on their land.

 - Many other states require bowhunter education before hunters are allowed to apply for or take part in bowhunts in their state.

 MDC recommends that all bowhunters take bowhunter education.
-To learn more about the program or become an instructor, contact the outdoor skills specialist (ADD LINK) in your area.
+To learn more about the program or become an instructor, contact the outdoor skills specialist in your area.